bh2005/CMK-Checks/extremecloudiq/put_scripts/DRAFT_README_CLI_to_DEVICES.md

 ## Important Notes

-* Ensure that the device IDs and CLI commands in the CSV file are correct.
+* Ensure that the device IDs and CLI commands in the JSON file are correct.
 * Thoroughly test the script in a test environment before using it in production.
 * Consult the ExtremeCloud IQ API documentation for more information about the available API endpoints and commands.